-In addition to disclosure set out in notes 18, 27 and 31, contingent liabilities and commitments, as at 31 December 2020, are described as below:
+In addition to disclosure set out in notes 18, 27 and 31, contingent liabilities and commitments, as at 31 December 2021, are described as below:

-- (a) The Group has outstanding commitments related to future expenditure for the development of KAEC in coming few years, amounting to SR 649 million (31 December 2019: SR 781 million). - (b) The Group, from time to time, is a defendant in lawsuits, which mainly represent commercial disputes.
+- (a) The Group has outstanding commitments related to future expenditure for the development of KAEC in coming few years, amounting to SR 537 million (31 December 2020: SR 649 million). - (b) The Group, from time to time, is a defendant in lawsuits, which mainly represent commercial disputes.
 The management and the legal counsel expects a favourable outcome of all the pending litigation against the Group.
 Accordingly, no provision has been made in these consolidated financial statements. - (c) A Government entity requested the Company to share the costs incurred by the Government entity on account of re-routing the Haramain High Speed Railway via King Abdullah Economic City.
-The Company provided the details of the costs already incurred by it pertaining to this project that included the value of land contributed by the Company for the train station, costs incurred for the station access bridge and other associated infrastructure costs.
-The management is under discussion with the Government entity, supported by the Economic Cities and Special Zones Authority, and expects a favorable outcome.
-Hence no provision has been made in these consolidated financial statements. - (d) Operating lease commitments:
+The Company has provided the details of the costs already incurred by it pertaining to this project that included the value of land contributed by the Company for the train station, costs incurred for the station access bridge and other associated infrastructure costs.
+In this connection, the Royal Court issued an order to form a committee to study the matter and submit its report.
+The Committee has completed its meetings and submitted recommendations to the Royal Court.
+Subsequent to year end 31 December 2021, a settlement agreement signed between both the parties, where Group will transfer the tile deed of the land on the name of Government entity, and no additional payment will be made. - (d) Operating lease commitments: